 All students enrolled for three or more semester hours on campus pay a Maintenance Fee.
-Currently, the Maintenance Fee is \$1.00 per term.
+Currently, the Maintenance Fee is \$1.00 for three or more credits taken on campus.
 Monies are used to maintain College parking lots.
 Please note that fees are subject to change.
 Contact the Admissions Office at 434.797.8467 for the current cost.